-Figures 5.8 through 5.12 illustrate the conceptual designs for parks and recreation areas.
-Each park design is intended to be privately maintained by the Homeowner's Association, except as noted above.
+Figures 5.8 through 5.12 illustrate the conceptual designs for parks andrecreation areas.
+Each park design is mintended to be privately maintained by the Homeowner's Association, except as noted above.

 The Village Green is envisioned as one of the central gathering places for residents and visitors of The Village.
 The turf area is designed to serve multiple functions.
 A central square is surrounded by lush landscaping, enhanced paving, and sculpted turf which provide opportunities for relaxation, outdoor gatherings, public art, and seasonal festivities such as ice skating, Christmas tree lighting, evening movies in the summer, and outdoor concerts.
-The community center and pool will provide residents with opportunities for active community recreation, outdoor gatherings, and other pool-side festivities.